shimaore/ccnq3/doc/data-dictionary.md

 All the fields in this section are pre-populated by the installation scripts.
 There is no reason to change them after the initial installation of a server.
 Only the `applications` array will need to be expanded.
-This can be easily done using the web portal.

 Installation caveat: `provisioning.host_couchdb_uri` might need to be fixed if the system cannot guess your installation.